Page Content

 Statement of Purpose: Master of Science (Computer Technology), Colorado State University

-“I was seven years old when my father brought home our very first computer.
+I was seven when my father brought home our first computer.
 To me, it was a true wonder, a magical machine that could mysteriously do so much.
 My fascination for it grew by the day, and it would not be long before I decided to make Computer Science my elective throughout my academic life.
-Fortunately, being blessed with a creative and logical mind, I could see endless possibilities of dealing with complex problems and finding simple solutions with Computers’ aid.
-I always found and continued to find my code’s running to be exceedingly exhilarating and exciting each time it fulfilled its purpose.
-This feeling and love for programming has propelled me to apply for an MS in Computer Science.
+Fortunately, being blessed with a creative and logical mind, I could see endless possibilities to deal with complex problems and find simple solutions with the aid of Computers.
+I always found and continue to find the running of my code to be exceedingly exhilarating and exciting each time it fulfilled its purpose, and it is this feeling and love for programming has propelled me to apply for an MS in Computer Science.

 Dabbling with computers and pursuing my strong interest in Computer Science has helped me develop and hone my analytical and reasoning skills.
-Throughout my four-year Bachelor of Science (Computer Technology) Program at the University of Denver, Colorado, I acquired adequate knowledge to top the class while developing a deeper insight and overall perspective of this scientific discipline.
-Further strengthening my interest in the subject was Object-Oriented Programming and Database Management, two areas that captured my attention and resulted in my involvement with several projects.
-Soon and sure enough, I found myself helping with programming and prototyping at our University’s Incubation Center.
+Throughout my four-year Bachelor of Science (Computer Technology) program at the University of Denver, Colorado, I acquired adequate knowledge to top the class while developing a deeper insight and overall perspective of this scientific discipline.
+Further strengthening my interest in the subject was Object Oriented Programming and Database Management, two areas that captured my attention and resulted in my involvement with several projects.
+Soon and sure enough, I found myself helping with programming and prototyping at our university’s Incubation Center.

 FAQs about Statement of Purpose Grad School